I bought “Time And Time Again” because Ben Elton wrote it and because the cover art (unlike the title) is original and intriguing.

 As the story progressed.
 I started to feel less and less comfortable with Our Her0’s certainty that he was right and that the mission to save the world justified any action he needed to take and any casualties that might be suffered along the way, but I was still wrapped up in the thriller aspects of the plot.
 I wanted to know what happened next.
 I wanted to know how he pulled it off.

-As more and more things started to go wrong, I could see less and less ways for Our Hero to win.
+As more and more things started to go wrong, I could see fewer and fewer ways for Our Hero to win.
 I got all the way to the point where Ben Elton stepped outside Our Hero’s narrative to reframe the story before it occurred to me that, maybe, winning hadn’t been the real objective of the story.

 The last section of the book, after the reframing, is shocking, brutal, and hard to look away from.
 It seems to challenge all the assumptions that the rest of the book was built on, but what it really challenged was all the assumptions made by Our Hero, destroying his belief in his mission, his values and his whole view of history.
 He was raised to view history either as Romantic (shaped by the actions of individuals) or Deterministic (progressing along an inevitable path, shaped by socio-economic forces).
 This is pretty much how I was raised as well.
 By the end of the book, Ben Elton has made me see that either view of history is self-serving, creating a comfortable narrative that gives me a context I can live with.
 So going back in time to change the narrative is fundamentally pointless.
 The real point of history is that is was somebody’s present and they had to deal with whatever that present threw at them.